Symbian9/viewranger/README.md

-viewranger
+ViewRanger BuddyBeacon .NET client
 ==========

-An integration library for .NET applications to access the ViewRanger BuddyBeacon API
+An integration library for .NET applications to access ViewRanger's BuddyBeacon API.
+The library allows users of the ViewRanger app to download routes and last seen locations.